alanoursland/tr_xor/reports/relu1/relu1_overview.md

 ### Definition

-An input is considered *dead* if, at model initialization, it lies outside the activation region of **all** ReLU units — i.e., it falls entirely into the negative half-space for each linear unit.
-Formally, an input \$x\_i\$ is dead if:
+An input is considered *dead* if, at model initialization, it lies outside the activation region of **all** ReLU units in a layer — i.e., it falls entirely into the negative half-space for each linear unit.
+Formally, an input $x_i$ is dead if:

 $$
 \text{ReLU}(w_1 \cdot x_i + b_1) = \text{ReLU}(w_2 \cdot x_i + b_2) = 0